We actively promote 100% attendace for all our pupils.

 What the law says about school attendance

-The Education Act 1996 clearly states that: ‘If any child of compulsory School age, who is a registered pupil at a school, fails to attend regularly, the parents of that child shall be guilty of an offence.’
+Under section 444 of The Education Act 1996 clearly states that: ‘If any child of compulsory School age, who is a registered pupil at a school, fails to attend regularly, the parents of that child shall be guilty of an offence.’
 The Local Authority can now issue fixed Penalty Notices for unauthorised absences.
 A Penalty Notice is a fine of £60 which increases to £120 if not paid within the first 21 days.
-If the penalty remains unpaid after 28 days the Local Education Authority may instigate legal proceedings which could result in a fine of £1000.
+If the penalty remains unpaid after 28 days the Local Education Authority may instigate legal proceedings.

 Penalty Notices for Unauthorised Absence